PascalPirate75/netboot.xyz-custom/README.md

 ### EXPERIMENTAL

-Fork me!
+This is a disaster I am working on time will tell what it turns into.

 This repo will allow you to create custom menus within netboot.xyz.
 It works by using your github user name that you input and chains to this URL:

     https://raw.githubusercontent.com/${github_user}/netboot.xyz-custom/master/custom.ipxe